coloshword/ExcelAgent/README.md

 - we need to create an "lm_request" object for some level of persistence

 - sql: JSONB type: stores json as binary format, binary preparsed format.
 Many python libraries can read these seamlessly
+- goal simply create the agent state on the first request...